-Much of the effects of maiming are left up the GM's discretion, as there are not set rules that apply to every species.
-For example, cutting the leg off a human is much more detrimental than cutting the off a many limbed zerg.
+Much of the effects of maining are left up the GM's discretion, as there are not set rules that apply to every species.
+For example, cutting the leg off a human is much more detrimental than cutting the off the leg of a many limbed zerg.
 The GM may even need to decide what exactly the leg is in regard to creatures such as snakes.